noobismm/ROGen/README.md

 ## Where are my accounts stored?

-Your accounts are stored in the file 'ROBLOSECURITYS' They are stored as .ROBLOSECURITY tokens from there you are able to access the account via the Token.
+Your accounts are stored in the file 'ROBLOSECURITYS'

+They are stored as .ROBLOSECURITY tokens from there you are able to access the account via the Token.

+## Extra Information

+- Auto Verification does not exist, that will manual until created.

+- This tool **does not** detect any errors; "name already exists", "innappropriate name", "username exceeds 20 characters"